HOTCUS Steering Committee

 Membership Secretary: Dr Elizabeth Ingleson (London School of Economics)

-Elizabeth Ingleson is an assistant professor of international history at the London School of Economics.
-A specialist in the histories of US foreign relations, US-China relations, capitalism, and labor, she is the author of Made in China: When US-China Interests Converged to Transform Global Trade (Harvard University Press, 2024).
-Ingleson has published several articles and chapters on US-China relations and US capitalism and is currently writing a book under contract with Bloomsbury Academic, China and the United States since 1949: An International History.
+Elizabeth Ingleson is an Associate Professor of International History at the London School of Economics.
+She is the author of Made in China: When US-China Interests Converged to Transform Global Trade (Harvard University Press, 2024).
+Ingleson has published several articles and chapters on US-China relations and US capitalism and is currently writing a book under contract with Bloomsbury Academic, China and the United States Since 1949: An International History.
+Ingleson serves on the management committee of the LSE’s Phelan US Center and the Conference Committee of Society for Historians of American Foreign Relations (SHAFR).
+She is the co-organiser of the LSE-Tufts Seminar in Contemporary International History.
+Prior to her appointment, she held fellowships at Yale University, the University of Virginia, and Southern Methodist University.
+She earnt her PhD in history from the University of Sydney.

 She can be contacted at membershipsecretary.hotcus@gmail.com